Julia Trotzki

 Utilization of Leftovers

 Be creative in using leftovers.
-Citrus peels can be turned into aromatic syrups or bitters, and herb scraps are great for infusions or garnishes.
-A leftover mint sprig can be infused in water and become mint water for guests.
+Citrus peels can be turned into aromatic syrups or bitters, and herb leftovers are great for infusions or garnishes.
+A leftover mint sprig can be placed in water to create mint water for guests.

 Upcycling and Second-Hand

 Instead of buying new furniture and decorations, opt for upcycled or second-hand pieces.
-Old wine crates can become stylish shelves, and vintage glasses give your bar a unique character.
+Old wine crates can become stylish shelves, and vintage glasses add a unique character to your bar.

 Natural Materials

-Use furniture and bar accessories made from sustainable materials like wood, bamboo, or recycled metal.
-These materials are not only eco-friendly but also durable and aesthetically pleasing.
+Use furniture and bar accessories made from sustainable materials such as wood, bamboo, or recycled metal.
+These materials are not only environmentally friendly but also durable and aesthetically pleasing.

 Training and Awareness